 As with most things, how much food you give your cat or dog during the winter will depend on your specific pet.
 Their body condition, fitness levels and routines should guide you.

 This means if there’s a significant increase in your pets physical activity or they spend more time outside, they may need extra food.
 In the case of indoor cats, changes in daylight length and outside temperatures might trigger a natural instinct to eat more, but modern homes and artificial heating make this particularly unlikely.
 For pets that exercise less during the colder months, their food intake should be reduced.
-Consider smaller portions to less treats than usual.
+Cut down a little on the treats they have in the first instance and if they need further calorie control, then reduce the portion size of their main meals.

 Care tips for the winter